 Brilliant is not a school, a test prep service, or an official competition.
-We do not teach a comprehensive curriculum, although solving problems on our site can help you learn mathematics and physics at a deeper level.
+We do not teach a comprehensive curriculum, although solving problems on our site can help you learn math, science, and engineering at a deeper level.
 Brilliant structures its problem sets to be fun, challenging, and interesting.

 In the future, some features on the site may cost money.
 In addition, schools and companies may be able to pay to recruit our users through our site.
 We will certainly alert all of our users well in advance before we implement either of these changes.
-Right now, we are focused on making the best site possible for bright, motivated people everywhere to push their intellect in math and physics.
+Right now, we are focused on making the best site possible for bright, motivated people everywhere to push their intellect.

 Solving Problems on Brilliant

-There are five difficulty levels of problem sets for each subject.
-We offer each level a range of problems that are interesting and challenging without being either too simple or too difficult.
-The hardest level 2 questions are similar to the easiest Level 3 questions.
+There are five difficulty levels of problem solving for each official topic on Brilliant.
+In each level, we offer a range of problems that are interesting and challenging without being either too simple or too difficult.

 The minimum age requirement is 13 years of age.
 Most members of the Brilliant community are in high school or college, but adults of many ages also enjoy the intellectual stimulation of our problem sets.

-All problems on Brilliant strive to be interesting and better than your common math problem, regardless of level.
-The level one problems tend to cover the most fundamental aspects of basic high school mathematics.
+All problems on Brilliant strive to be interesting and better than your common homework problem, regardless of level.
+The level one problems tend to cover the most fundamental aspects.
 Level five problems are very difficult, and require deep understanding of the subject.

 It takes good people to create problems.
-Currently our small team is focused on developing the math and physics sections.
-As the site grows we will branch into other disciplines.
+So far our small team has focused on developing problems for math and physics.
+As the site grows, and as the community contributes back more problems, we will branch into other disciplines.

 The problems are designed to be solvable with pencil, paper, and human reasoning.
 In physics problems, using a calculator is encouraged to arrive at a correct decimal answer.
-For mathematics problems, featured solutions that use computer programs will only be accepted if you can justify why there was no error in your computation.
+For mathematics problems, solutions that use computer programs are considered valid if you can justify why there was no error in your computation.
 In general, if you find yourself wanting to brute force an answer with a computer, there is probably a more elegant way to go about it that you are not seeing.

 Heavens no!
 The desire to work on challenging problems is worth being proud of, regardless of level.
 Given the range of ages and educational opportunities amongst our members, it is only natural to see a wide range of ability on Brilliant.org.
 Study and practice with problems on Brilliant can improve your abilities and your level.

 Achieving a high level on Brilliant problem sets demonstrates a tremendously high aptitude and skill in the subjects offered.
 Practically speaking, being in a high level also allows you to receive more points per correct problem.
-In the scheme of things, solving challenging math and physics problems is pretty cool, but not nearly as cool as curing diseases, solving the world's energy problems, feeding the hungry, or advancing the field of pure mathematics.
+In the scheme of things, solving challenging problems with known solutions is pretty cool, but not nearly as cool as curing diseases, solving the world's energy problems, feeding the hungry, or advancing the field of pure mathematics.